oneapi-src/oneDNN/src/gpu/amd/README.md

 * Backward pass supports only `f32` data types.
 * Blocked formats are not supported.
 * Only `NCDHW`, `NCHW`, `NCW`, `NC` formats are supported.

+### Reorder

+The `miopenTransform` function is the equivalent of oneDNN reorder function.

+* Per dimension scaling is not supported (a single alpha and beta value is accepted by the transform tensor function).
+* Supported data types: `f32`